As awards season 2021 continues, we are excited to be finalists for another three awards at the Computing Magazine Cloud Excellence Awards 2021.

 Cloud professional of the year finalist Shalen is the driving force behind Crises Control.
 He is responsible for Crises Control’s cloud strategy, a vital component of our continued success.

-Shalen has taken his vision for Crises Control a step further by brokering several key cloud deals for Crises Control this year, including a new partnership with Americana Computer Systems in the United Arab Emirates providing local IT support services; a new cloud computing data centre region in Kingdom of Saudi Arabia with our partners Sahara Net; and most excitingly, a deal to host Crises Control on Microsoft Azure in their data centres around the world.
+Shalen has taken his vision for Crises Control a step further by brokering several key cloud deals for Crises Control this year, including a new partnership with Americana Computer Systems in the United Arab Emirates providing local IT support services; a new cloud computing data centre region in the Kingdom of Saudi Arabia with our partners Sahara Net; and most excitingly, a deal to host Crises Control on Microsoft Azure in their data centres around the world.

 Shalen has been Managing Director of Crises Control since 2018, overseeing our progress as we have grown into a world leading cloud-based crisis communications and incident management platform.